gronke/ansible-acme/README.md

 ### What does it do?

-This role will pull in the official [Certbot client](https://github.com/certbot/certbot), install it and issue or renew a certificate with your chosen domain.
+This role will pull in the [simp_le](https://github.com/kuba/simp_le) that is recommended from LetsEncrypt for automation.
+After setting up the client the role will try to obtain a certificate for the provided domain.

 Functionality as follows:
-* Tested on Ubuntu 14.04 and Debian 8
 * One domain per role include only
-* Runs in `certonly` mode only
+* Runs the client as unprivileged user
+* Certificates are only renewed when they expire within a definable threshold

 PR's are welcome to include more functionality.

 #### More detail

-* The client will be installed in `/opt/certbot` as root
+* The client will be installed in `/opt/letsencrypt` as root
-* Each run will pull in the Certbot client code from a proven release version.
-You can set a specific Certbot version using the variable `letsencrypt_certbot_version`.
 * A list of services to be stopped before and (re-)started after obtaining a new certificate can be configured using the variable `letsencrypt_pause_services`.
 * `certonly` mode is used, which means no automatic web server installation
 * After cert issuing, you can find it in `/etc/letsencrypt/live/<domainname>`